syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 # AutoComplete and filtering

-The AutoComplete functionality provides the several modes of suggestions while typing.
-The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that it can be choose from the different options.
+The AutoComplete functionality provides several modes of suggestions while typing.
+The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that it can choose from the different options.

 ## AutoComplete source

-The TextBoxExt control can be populated with a predefined list of items, which will assist while typing.
-It can be choose one item from the filtered list.
+The `TextBoxExt` control can be populated with a predefined list of items, which will assist while typing.
+It can choose one item from the filtered list.

 {% tabs %}